Are you trying to find love in Idaho?

 Rexburg is a city in Madison County, Idaho, United States.
 The population was 25,484 at the 2010 census, up from 17,257 in 2000.
 The city is the county seat of Madison County and its largest city.
 Rexburg is the principal city of the Rexburg, ID Micropolitan Statistical Area, which includes Fremont and Madison Counties.
 The city is home to Brigham Young University-Idaho, a private institution operated by The Church of Jesus Christ of Latter-day Saints.

-There You Have It – The Best Cities for Singles in Idaho
+There You Have It – The Best Cities for Singles in Idaho for 2019

 If you’re looking for a breakdown of cities in Idaho ranked by criteria that most would agree make a place a great spot for finding a single person (and potentially love), this is an accurate list.